 In preparing your research papers, you will find the list of suggested readings in the Winthrop/Mansfield edition beginning on page lxxxvii indispensable.
 See also the list of suggested readings in Zunz and Kahan, pp. 342-343.
-Students should also use the resources in the library (including the librarians!) to track down more recent essays and books.
+It is, however, only a beginning.
+Students should also use the resources in the library (especially the librarians!) to track down more recent essays and books.
 Google is not enough.
-Finally, in preparing the final draft, students should consult Kate Turabian's Chicago Guide for Writers of Term Papers for proper style and usage.
-Turabian is essential reading.
-The librarians stand ready to assist you.
+Finally, in preparing the final draft, students should consult the most recent edition of Kate Turabian's Chicago Guide for Writers of Term Papers for proper style and usage.
+Turabian is essential reading, and the librarians will help you with it.
 You must cite sources properly.
 (Tocqueville insists on the importance of form, especially in a democracy!)

 N.B.
 This is the ONLY class in which I read first drafts of your papers.
-If you wish me to do so, you must give me a draft of your paper by April 27.
+If you wish me to do so, you must give me a draft of your paper by Tuesday, April 28.
 This is a FIRM deadline.